liakhovitch/robot/README.md

 ### Robot doesn't go straight
 **Cause**

 This behavior is normal for DC motors.

 **Mitigation**

 - Adjust the motor trim potentiometers to weaken one motor.
 Note that this wastes energy, and will not completely fix the problem.
 - Use some method of closed-loop control.
 For instance, correct course using the Micro:Bit's compass, or follow a line.

 ### Servo angles are off
 The servo motors will set themselves to an angle equal to half of the requested angle.

 **Cause**

 This is normal.
 These servo motors have a 90° range, while the Crickit library assumes motors with a 180° range.

 **Mitigation**

 Double all servo angles in the program.
 For example - to turn the servo to 45°, request a 90° angle.

 ### Rangefiner reports ~120mm distance when actual distance is >2000mm
 **Cause**

 This is a bug in the rangefinder library.

 **Mitigation**

 Add code to check for a reported distance under 140mm and replace it with a large value.
 This does make the rangefiner blind to anything right next to it.

 ### Crickit analog inputs do not work while rangefinder is initialized
 **Cause**

 This is a bug in the rangefinder library.

 **Mitigation**

 Use the Micro:Bit's onboard analog pins instead, or avoid simultaneously using the rangefinder with the Crickit signal pins.

 ### Speaker makes constant noise, or is not loud enough
 **Mitigation**

 Adjust the amplifier gain potentiometer on the Crickit board.
 A high value will cause the speaker to produce constant noise; this is normal.

-### The front caster wheel leaves the ground when the robot accelerates.
+### The front caster wheel leaves the ground when the robot accelerates
 **Cause**

 The robot is quite rear-heavy.

 **Mitigation**

 Accelerate the robot more slowly, add weight to the front, or add a rear caster wheel.

 ### Why is there hot glue on the wheels!?!
 **Cause**

 This is necessary to lock the bolt in place.
 If the bolt is tightened, the wheels push against the chassis and cause friction.
 If the bolt is missing, the wheels can fall off.
 The hot glue is not a load-bearing element.

 **Solution**

 Just leave it alone.